Best Groundhog Baits

 The best way to ensure this doesn’t happen to you is to take preventative steps.

 Groundhogs, which are also known as woodchucks can cause damage not only to yards but also under decks, porches, and sheds, possibly causing damage to the foundation.

 If you don’t want to mess around with a live trap and the need to move a woodchuck to another location or don’t want to spend the money on professional pest control, bait poison is an affordable option.
 We’ve picked some top groundhog baits—all at reasonable or budget-friendly costs.

 Expert Near You

 Wear gloves each and every time you place bait blocks or whenever disposing of dead rodents.
 Be sure to keep this bait out of reach from children and pets.
-This pail contains 40 blocks for plenty of use and has a tamper-resistant lid, but always exercise caution.

 With an appealing lure for groundhogs and a fantastic price, this comes in as our runner-up.
 The cracked corn bait is a vegetable-based natural part of a groundhog’s diet.

 Bonide Moletox Mole and Gopher Killer poison is crafted with zinc phosphide (2.0 percent).
 When an animal eats the zinc phosphide, it turns to a highly toxic gas in their stomach.
 One teaspoon will treat each active groundhog burrow, making it easy to portion out and distribute.
 We love the low cost of this groundhog and gopher killer and found it successful if each active tunnel was treated.